Are Doctors Biased Against Patients? And if so, does it affect the treatment they provide.

 - The more that a specialty had direct interaction with patients the more likely they were to report a bias.

-- Because this study is asking for personal report from the doctors it can only report conscious biases, so there may be unconscious (or implicit) biases that also affect their interactions.
+- Because this study was based on direct reports from the doctors it only reports conscious biases, so there may be unconscious (or implicit) biases that also affect their interactions.

-The doctors most likely to admit that bias affects the treatment they give came from doctors who work in the ER (14%).
-If you’ve ever been to the ER you’ve probably seen this in action… and I doubt you’d say it had a positive outcome.
+ER doctors were most likely to admit that bias affects the treatment they give.
+If you’ve ever been to the ER you’ve probably encountered this bias… and I doubt you’d say it had a positive outcome.

-Emotional Problems were the #1 reported bias from doctors.
-If this isn’t a reminder to keep your emotions in check at the doctor’s office, I don’t know what is.
+Emotional Problems came in second.
+If this isn’t a reminder to keep your emotions in check at the doctor’s office I don’t know what is.
 If there’s ever a time to make sure you don’t cry it’s when you are facing a doctor.
 I’ve broken down in a doctor’s office a time or two and I can honestly say that doing so really let me know who that doctor was.
 The sad part is that many doctors do view any break as an emotional problem.
 It doesn’t matter how much pain we are in, to many of the doctors we are weak if we can’t keep our emotions in check.

 Which doctors are more likely to be biased?